Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 ## Include Smarty templates

-You can include Smarty templates into your HTML template.
+The *Smarty template engine* allows you to include Smarty templates into your HTML template.
 For detailed information about Smarty templates, see [Smarty](https://www.smarty.net/).
 Always use the delimiters *{}* as separator for the Smarty templates.